 Without knowing, in our families we wanted to maintain balance of some kind.
-We unconsciously adopted certain roles created by rules such as “don’t talk about the family problems.”
+We unconsciously adopted certain dysfunctional family roles created by rules such as “don’t talk about the family problems.”

-In dysfunctional families the roles we took on tended to be unhealthy because of alcohol or drug addiction, physical or sexual abuse, or extreme aggression by a parent.
+The dysfunctional family roles we took on tended to be unhealthy because of alcohol or drug addiction, physical or sexual abuse, or extreme aggression by a parent.
 We fell into these roles as a way to reduce stress and emotional pain.
 As a result our self-esteem – our degree of confidence in ourselves suffered.

 As children, we may have believed we caused the problems.
 We choose our different roles to survive the best way we know how.